AppliedCyberCTF/angstromCTF-2021/README.md

 </details>

 ## Contributors
-Thanks to all the contributors who solved challenges and submitted
+Thanks to all the contributors who solved challenges and submitted writeups to this repository:

 ![contributors](https://contrib.rocks/image?repo=AppliedCyberCTF/angstromCTF-2021)